2025 Performance Program Guidelines

 - Score samples are not required for submission, but strongly encouraged if available; this can include non-traditional scores, such as graphic notation, written instructions, etc.

 - For projects featuring the work of a particular composer(s) or a performer(s) not already represented in the musical samples: a recording of a representative sample of the recent work of that (those) composer(s) or performer(s), even if the recording is by performers other than the applicant ensemble, must be included.
 If necessary, the sample may be from a performance or a recording session prior to the two performance seasons immediately prior to the application date, but should be as recent as possible.
-If sample recordings cannot be furnished for a proposed project, or if there are questions about the appropriateness of sample recordings for a proposed project, contact the Grants Manager for advice.
+If sample recordings cannot be furnished for a proposed project, or if there are questions about the appropriateness of sample recordings for a proposed project, contact our Grants Team for advice.

 - For opera, ballet projects, and any other applicant for which the visual element is important to the presentation of the music: video work samples of the company, performers, choreographer, project’s director, and other key personnel may be submitted in addition to the required MP3 musical materials.
 Video samples should involve live performances of contemporary music.